 In contrast, service doors should be as discreet as possible, ideally not facing the street.
 Local door styles may inform the design of new doors.
 Plastic doors will not generally be acceptable.

-7f.
+7F.
 WINDOWS

-The window styles, materials and proportions of the local area should be referenced unless there is a compelling reason why high-quality contemporary architecture requires a different approach.
-Plastic windows will not generally be acceptable.
+The window styles and materials of the local area should be referenced unless high quality contemporary architecture requires a more modern design.
+Plastic windows will not generally be acceptable (Figure 15).